Creamy Garlic Chicken

 • To Store – place any leftovers into an airtight container and refrigerate for up to 4 days.

-• Reheat – by placing the leftovers into a skillet and warming over low to medium heat until heated through.
+• Reheat – Place the leftovers into a skillet and warm them over low to medium heat until heated.
 You may need to add a touch of water depending on how much sauce you have.

 • Freeze – place any leftovers into an airtight container and store them in the freezer for up to 6 months.
 The sauce may break as you thaw it or reheat it, I add a touch more water to help bring it back together.